 OCCUPATIONAL THERAPY ASSISTANT (OTA) STUDENT ASSOCIATION

 Phi Theta Kappa is the National Honor Society for junior colleges.
-To become a member of Phi Theta Kappa, a student must meet the following standards: 1) Have completed no fewer than fifteen semester hours of course work and not more than fifty-nine at the time initiated.
-2) Be enrolled in at least fifteen hours the semester during which initiation takes place, unless forty-five hours have been completed, in which case admittance can be attained with enrollment of fewer than fifteen hours.
-3) Have a grade point average of 3.5, or above.
-Final selection for membership in the organization is made by a faculty committee and is based not only on the scholastic requirement, but also on qualities of character and leadership.
+To become a member of Phi Theta Kappa a student must meet the following standards: 1) Have completed no fewer than 15 semester hours of course work and not more than 59 hours at the time initiated, 2) Be enrolled in at least 15 hours the semester during which initiation takes place, unless 45 hours have been completed, in which case admittance can be attained with enrollment of fewer than 15 hours, 3) Have a grade point average of 3.5 or above.
+Final selection for membership in the organization is made by a faculty committee and is based not only on the scholastic requirement but also on qualities of character and leadership.
 Invitations to join are extended once during the fall semester and once during the spring semester each year.
 For more information concerning PTK please contact Christy Green at email@example.com or 580-387-7470 or Laura Sandmann at firstname.lastname@example.org or 580-387-7522.

 PHYSICAL THERAPIST ASSISTANT (PTA) STUDENT ASSOCIATION

-All students enrolled in 2nd year PTA program are eligible for membership in the association.
+All students enrolled in the 2nd year of the PTA program are eligible for membership in the association.
 The purpose of the organization is to help prepare the student for active participation in the in the following professional associations after graduation: American Physical Therapy Assistant (APTA) and the Oklahoma Physical Therapy Assistant (OPTA).
 For more information contact Debbie Paul at email@example.com or 580-387-7444 or Gary Robinson at firstname.lastname@example.org or 580-387-7441.

 STUDENT CHAPTER OF NATIONAL ASSOCIATION OF VETERINARY TECHNICIANS IN AMERICA